 - a.
-Obligations of the United States Government and certain of its agencies. - b.
-Obligations of United States Government-sponsored enterprises. - c.
-Bankers' acceptances. - d.
-Investments pursuant to the Government Non-Arbitrage Investment Act, Chapter 47, Title 2.2, Code of Virginia, 1950, as amended, such as the Virginia State Non-Arbitrage Program. - e.
-Certificates of deposit or time deposits meeting certain criteria. - f.
-Repurchase Agreements with banks acting as principal or agent, collateralized by US Treasury or agency securities with maturities of less than five years. - g.
-Certain money market mutual funds registered under the Securities Act of the Commonwealth of Virginia or the Federal Investment Company Act of 1940, as amended, provided the investments of such funds are restricted to investments otherwise permitted by law for political subdivisions.
+Obligations of the U.S. Government and certain of its agencies with a maximum maturity of five years - b.
+Obligations of U.S. Government-sponsored enterprises with a maximum maturity of five years - c.
+Bankers' acceptances with a maximum maturity of one year - d.
+Investments pursuant to the Government Non-Arbitrage Investment Act, Chapter 47, Title 2.2, Code of Virginia, 1950, as amended, such as the Virginia State Non-Arbitrage Program - e.
+Negotiable and non-negotiable certificates of deposit or time deposits meeting certain criteria with a maximum maturity of three years - f.
+Federal Deposit Insurance Corporation-insured certificates of deposit with a maximum maturity of three years

-- h.
-Commercial paper, with a maturity of 270 days or less, issued by corporations organized and operating under the laws of the United States or any state thereof including paper issued by banks and bank holding companies. - i.
-Negotiable bank deposit notes of domestic banks and domestic offices of foreign banks. - j.
-Corporate notes issued by United States corporations with a maturity of no more than one year. - k.
-Any or all investments authorized by the Investment of Public Funds Act, Chapter 45, Title 2.2.
-Code of Virginia, 1950, as amended, except for derivative securities and mortgage-backed securities.
+- g.
+Repurchase agreements with banks acting as principal or agent, collateralized by U.S. Treasury or agency securities, with a maximum maturity of one month - h.
+Certain money market mutual funds registered under the Securities Act of the Commonwealth of Virginia or the Federal Investment Company Act of 1940, as amended, provided the investments of such funds are restricted to investments otherwise permitted by law for political subdivisions - i.
+Commercial paper, with a maturity of 270 days or less, issued by corporations organized and operating under the laws of the U.S. or any state thereof including paper issued by banks and bank holding companies - j.
+Bank demand deposits as specified in the Virginia Security for Public Deposits Act - k.
+Corporate notes issued by U.S. corporations meeting certain criteria with a maximum maturity of three years - 1.
+Local Government Investment Pool (LGIP) Daily Liquidity fund and Bond fund investments